ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

 ```

 If we have a compound index, it can service queries for both the compound and
-any of its prefixes, but it won't use index when we're not querying on a prefix.
+any of its prefixes, but the server won't use the index when we're not querying
-If your application has two queries and one uses fields that are subset of the
+on a prefix.
+If your application has two queries and one uses fields that are
-other, you should build an index where one query uses the index prefix and the
+subset of the other, you should build an index where one query uses the index
-other uses all fields of the index.
+prefix and the other uses all fields of the index.

 ```
 > db.people.dropIndex("last_name_1_first_name_1")